 Although the buyer agent commission is paid by sellers, the reality is that the sale price is higher than it should be due to the inclusion of the commission.
 The challenge is that virtually all sellers contractually agree to pay a fixed real estate commission regardless of whether a buyer agent brings in the buyer.
 As a buyer, the only way to remove/offset the commission bill from your sale price is to request a discreet NYC buyer broker commission rebate.

 How do you find a buyer’s agent in NYC?

 Because NYC has over 50,000 agents who would all love to have you as their client, you don’t really have to work so hard to find a buyer’s agent in NYC.
 The way most NYC home buyers end up finding a buyer’s agent goes something like this:

 Like over 90% of home buyers in New York City, you began your home search on a popular internet real estate search website like StreetEasy.
 You peruse a few listings and hit the ‘contact listing agent’ button a few properties.
 Before you know it, you have NYC’s army of buyers’ agents calling and emailing you to offer their services for your home search.

-NOTE: If you are a NYC home buyer who finishes reading this article, you will likely realize that the best way to find a buyer’s agent is to request one that will offer you a cash-back commission rebate on your purchase.
-Note that virtually no buyer’s agent who reaches out to you in the manner above will offer to rebate a portion of his or her commissions to you.
-The best way to find a quality buyer’s agent who will pay you a cash closing gift is to request one here.
+Pro Tip: If you are a NYC home buyer who finishes reading this article, you will likely realize that the best way to find a buyer’s agent is to request one that will offer you a discreet, cash-back commission rebate on your purchase.
+Note that virtually no full-service, traditional buyer’s agent who reaches out to you in the manner above will offer to rebate a portion of his or her commissions to you.

 How will buyers’ agents try and persuade me to work with them?